maykinmedia/drf-jsonschema-serializer/README.rst

 * Convert a DRF serializer into a JSON Schema.

-* Provides JSONSchemaField that can validate JSON data according to a JSON schema.
+* Provides ``JSONSchemaField`` that can validate JSON data according to a JSON schema.

+* Provides a ``SerializerJSONField`` that can validate JSON data according to a serializer for a field.

 This lets you use client-side form libraries such as react-jsonschema-form to generate a web form from a serializer.
 This way you can use the same schema for